Your Child's Checkup: 20 Years

 - Be aware of signs of depression, which can include irritability, depressed mood, loss of interest in activities, poor academic performance, and talk of suicide.
 Get professional help if you're depressed.

 - Make plans to switch to an adult doctor.
-If you're in college, it's OK to wait until college ends or you turn 21.

 - Brush teeth with fluoride toothpaste and floss daily.
 See a dentist twice a year.